 Set and explain clear guidelines for physical interactions with the baby

-From the beginning, teach your child about washing his hands before coming near the baby, and about where it’s appropriate to touch and kiss the baby, such as the baby’s feet.
+From the beginning, teach your child about washing their hands before coming near the baby, and about where it’s appropriate to touch and kiss the baby, such as the baby’s feet.
 Explain why it’s important not to touch baby’s mouth, hands, or head.
 This will set the groundwork for you to remind your child about the rules for keeping baby safe rather than repeating vague admonitions to “be careful.”

 Make your older child your special helper